-Tubic.
-0. I

-Icon Indication

-• • • • Active quadrant.

-Communication is in progress.
-The meter is either sending or receiving information.
+Icon Indication \oplus \oplus \oplus Active quadrant C# Communication is in progress.
+The meter is either sending or receiving information Ç Rotates when metering in progress, that is when at least one of the phase currents is above the starting current.

-Icon Indication Q Metering in progress.
-Clockwise rotation indicates import.
-Counter clockwise rotation indicates export.
 1→1 ←1 2→2←2 3→3←3 Arrows indicate direction of current per phase.
 Arrow left = export, arrow right = import.
-A digit without arrow indicates that only voltage is connected to the phase.
-T1 T2 T3 T4 Active tariff. △! △ Error, warning, note 8 Transformer ratio (only on transformer rated meters)
+A digit without arrow indicates that the current is below the starting current.on that phase T1 T2 T3 T4 Active tariff Error, warning, note 8 Transformer ratio (only on transformer rated meters)